orontee/wkt/README.md

 The mode provides:
 - Syntax higlighting
 - Line indentation
-- Beautify buffer content
+- Command to beautify buffer content

-Files with `.prj` or `.wkt` extension have their default mode defined to be `wkt-mode`.
+Files with `.prj` or `.wkt` extensions have their major mode defined to be `wkt-mode`.

-To beautify the buffer content, enter the key sequence `C-c C-f` or call `M-x wkt-beautify`: It applies to the active region or whole buffer, and adds new lines before keywords preceded by a comma then reindent.
+To beautify the buffer content, either enter the key sequence `C-c C-f` or call `M-x wkt-beautify`: It adds new lines before keywords preceded by a comma then reindent.
+This command applies to the active region or whole buffer.

 ![Emacs Screenshot](./screenshot.png)